Californians Against Hate: Elections Commissions

 It has been reported by Mother Jones that the LDS Church first reported that it made only $2,087 worth of non-monetary contributions to Proposition 8.
 Californians Against Hate filed a formal complaint against the LDS Church with California Fair Political Practices Commission.
 According to this same article, a Church spokesperson claimed that the church had spent “zero dollars” on the campaign, but a few months later, the LDS Church changed this number to $190,000 in non-monetary.
 Californians Against Hate contends that the LDS Church spent millions more in non-monetary contributions.
 According to Stephanie Mencimer, California’s Election Commission continues to investigate the church.

 In 2009, Californians Against Hate filed a formal complaint with the Internal Revenue Service (IRS) against the National Organization for Marriage, saying that NOM had refused to make its IRS 990 forms public, as required by law.
 CAH representatives went to "the Princeton, New Jersey, offices of the National Organization for Marriage twice to get copies of their IRS 990 reports, to no avail," said CAH's president, Fred Karger.
 "Then our representative, Ben Katzenberg, sent two certified letters to the NOM office on March 18, 2009, requesting its two 990 forms.
 Federal law requires NOM to furnish copies of these IRS filings within 30 days after the request has been received.
 And 40 days later, still no 990s."

 A complaint filed by Californians Against Hate also led the Maine Commission on Governmental Ethics and Election Practices to launch an investigation of National Organization for Marriage.
 Maine law requires organizations that raise more than $5000 for a ballot question campaign file disclosure reports.
 NOM had contributed $1.6 million to Stand For Marriage Maine, as of October 23, 2009, without revealing its donor’s names.
 The commission approved an investigation on a 3–2 vote.
-NOM responded by filing suit, claiming that the state's election laws violate the Constitution.
+NOM responded by filing suit, claiming that the state's election laws violate the Constitution of the United States.
 NOM used the likelihood of their suit's success as an argument to obtain a federal restraining order, which would keep them from having to provide donor names before the date of the election; the request was turned down by federal Judge David Brock Hornby.
 In January 2010, representatives of the group were subpoenaed to appear before the commission.
 In February, the group requested that those subpoenas be dropped, but the commission voted 4 to 1 to deny that request.